Stevjor/landing-page/README.md

 # landing-page
-This project constitutes a landing page
+This project constitutes a landing page made from only html and css.